App Tracking Transparency (ATT)

-Apple announced at the Apple Worldwide Developers Conference (iWWDC) 2020 that starting with iOS 14, all apps will require users to opt into tracking.
-This means that the Identifier for Advertisers (IDFA) can only be tracked for users that explicitly opt-in.
+At the Apple Worldwide Developers Conference (WWDC) 2020, Apple announced that all apps would require users to opt into tracking starting with iOS 14.
+This means that the Identifier for Advertisers (IDFA) can only be maintained for users who explicitly opt-in.

-Starting with the CleverTap SDK version 3.9.0 ( released August 29, 2020), we have removed all code that has the ability to access the device’s advertising identifier (IDFA).
-The CleverTap SDK versions for iOS lower than version 3.9.0 had the ability to access IDFA, see tracking with the identifier for advertiser.
+Starting with the CleverTap SDK version 3.9.0 ( released August 29, 2020), we have removed all code that can access the device's advertising identifier (IDFA).
+The CleverTap SDK versions for iOS lower than version 3.9.0 could access IDFA; refer to tracking with the identifier for advertiser.
 However, these versions still did not capture IDFA automatically unless the customer configured it.

 We recommend upgrading to the latest version of the CleverTap SDK for all customers using versions 3.8.2 and lower.

-There is no impact on the vast majority of our customers because CleverTap iOS SDKs (version 3.9.0 and above) do not use IDFA to track anonymous user activity by default.
+There is no impact on most of our customers because CleverTap iOS SDKs (version 3.9.0 and above) do not use IDFA to track anonymous user activity by default.

-It is likely that some attribution vendors may stop sending individual attribution events.
+Some attribution vendors may likely stop sending individual attribution events.
 Check with your attribution vendor to learn more about the possible impact.